D-Thatcher/modify-tcp/README.md

 # modify-tcp

-A lightweight CLI tool for modifying TCP data on the fly, without any proxies or virtual machines.
-The program is built upon [libnetfilter_queue](https://www.netfilter.org/projects/libnetfilter_queue)
+A lightweight CLI tool for modifying TCP data on the fly, without needing any proxies or virtual machines.
+The program is built upon [libnetfilter_queue](https://www.netfilter.org/projects/libnetfilter_queue) and supports intercepting requests and responses for arbitrary connections on the specified network interface.
+The CLI tool focuses on enabling the insertion of Javascript into inbound HTTP and WebSocket responses, with support for various encodings.

 ## Overview